CHOUSUHAO2016/robot_tests/README.md

 effects!
 Consider creating a directory as a function, and then creating a file within it:

-1.First, please unzip robot_tests.7z.
+1. First, please unzip robot_tests.7z.
-2.Go to " cd C:\Users\carl_chou\Documents\Barco\1\robot " this path.
+2. Go to " cd C:\Users\carl_chou\Documents\Barco\1\robot " this path.
-3.Open a CMD, and excute the robot script as below.
+3. Open a CMD, and excute the robot script as below.

 ```sh
 $ cd C:\Users\carl_chou\Documents\Barco\1\robot